 With its classy appearance, the G.H.
 Mumm Grand Cordon Champagne is a great choice if you’re giving a bottle as a gift.
 The bottle features a laser-cut sash.
 The drink itself delivers a mix of citrus flavors in a crisp and tart liquid which pairs well with salads, greens, fruits and other fresh foods.
 It was also created in collaboration with Ross Lovegrove and includes a long slender neck to further develop this champagne’s appealing aromas.
 We love this bottle for mimosas in the morning.

-The Drappier Brut offers a complex taste which will keep you coming back for more.
-The drink features a flavor heavy on aromatic richness including those brought by stoned fruits like white vineyard peach.
-You’ll also find hints of spiciness accompanied by a quince jelly flavor to ensure your taste buds enjoy an experience you’ll want more of.
+The Drappier Brut offers a complex taste that will keep you coming back for more.
+The drink features a flavor heavy on aromatic richness including those brought by apple, cherry and more.
+You’ll also find hints of spiciness accompanied by a white peach to ensure your taste buds enjoy an experience you’ll want more of.

 If you love a hint of fruit in your champagne, the Piper-Heidsieck Brut Champagne fits the bill.
 In a glass of this bubbly, you’ll enjoy pear, grapefruit and citrus flavors, each beautifully balanced to give an experience you’ll want again and again.
 This is a great choice for anyone sitting down to shellfish, salads or greens, and it includes more than 100 crus from around the Champagne region.